-For directional control whilst flying at full speed only use the Multiballs, DO NOT use the brakes.
-Application of brake when the wing is at a low angle of attack has a negative effect on the reflex profile, causing loss of precision, adverse roll, and reduced collapse resistance.
-However when using the Multiballs, it is necessary to keep the brake handles in the hand, this is in case of an engine failure or loss of control.
-It is therefore necessary to ensure that the brake lines are adjusted in such a way that they are not activated when using the Multiballs, make sure the brake lines are not set too short.
+For directional control whilst flying at full speed only use the tip steering, DO NOT use the brakes alone.
+Application of brake when the wing is at a low angle of attack has a negative effect on the reflex profile: causing loss of precision, adverse roll, and reduced collapse resistance.
+In accelerated flight the tip steering system can be used for both directional control - to keep a straight heading and for effecting nice smooth turns.
+It becomes more precise the faster you fly.

+When using the tip steering, it is advised to keep the brake handles in the hand.
+This is in case of an engine failure or loss of control.
+It is therefore necessary to ensure that the brake lines are adjusted in such a way that they are not activated when using the tip steering - make sure the brake and TST lines are set correctly.